Target’s return policy is one of the more generous out there, and by that, I mean they go out of their way to ensure you’re satisfied.

 Target has a one-year satisfaction guarantee for all “Target Owned Brands” and exclusive brands.
 Foreal, it’s pretty awesome — just return any eligible Target item with a receipt for an exchange or refund.

-That means if you buy a Hearth & Hand crocheted throw and it starts to fall apart after six months, you can take it back and exchange it for a new Hearth & Hand throw — one that won’t be identical because the original blanket is likely no longer sold.
-But it’s not like you have to return it for the lowest-selling price, just because you don’t have a receipt.
-Target will exchange for a similar item.
+That means if you buy a Hearth & Hand crocheted throw and it starts to fall apart after six months, you can take it back and exchange it for a new Hearth & Hand throw — but it might not be identical because the original blanket won’t likely be sold any longer.

-2. Target return policy without receipt: if you paid with a card, Target can look up your purchase.
+2. If you paid with a card, Target can look up your purchase without a receipt.